 That’s why Duncan Isley, who had shingles at 45, recently got vaccinated.
 The outbreak he had was “fairly mild” compared with the stories he’s heard from others.
 But it’s something he doesn’t want to repeat.

 “I had the classic torso rash and back pain.
 It was a very painful experience to be sure, and I still have some lingering, minor nerve sensations from time to time,” says Isley, who is now 53 and lives in Durham, NC.
 “I tell my close friends they should get vaccinated.”

-You should also get vaccinated with Shingrix if you got an older shingles vaccine called Zostavax.
-That’s because Zostavax’s protection wears off with time, says Kathleen Dooling, MD, MPH, a medical officer and shingles disease expert at the CDC.
+You should also get vaccinated with Shingrix if you got an older shingles vaccine called Zostavax, which was withdrawn from the market in 2020.
+Zostavax’s protection wears off with time, says Kathleen Dooling, MD, MPH, a medical officer and shingles disease expert at the CDC.

 Who Shouldn’t Get the Shingles Vaccine?

 There are a few situations in which shingles vaccination may not be right for you.
 You should not get Shingrix if you’ve ever had a severe reaction to a vaccine.
 This means you had trouble breathing or swelling in your mouth or airway, a life-threatening condition called anaphylaxis.

 You should also skip Shingrix if:

 - You have allergies to any parts of the vaccine.
 These include gelatin and the antibiotic neomycin.
 If you have other allergies, tell your doctor or pharmacist about them before you get Shingrix.